What we know about the Nashville school shooter Audrey Hale

 A heavily armed 28-year-old killed six people at a Nashville elementary school in a devastating mass shooting on Monday morning.

-Audrey Hale, a transgender man who used he/him pronouns and a former student at the elementary school, allegedly entered The Covenant School in Nashville, Tennessee, just after 10am.
+Audrey Hale, a former student at the elementary school, allegedly entered The Covenant School in Nashville, Tennessee, just after 10am.

 Inside, the shooter opened fire on students and staff, killing six victims.